Age 7 to 9

 Journey through the rain forest with Tepui on the most important day of his life as he searches for a butterfly that no one has ever seen.
 Learn how to outline plots, write and dramatize scripts, and how to be persuasive in writing and speech.

-Follow the adventures of Jemmy and Prince Brat, two boys with absolutely nothing in common and no reason to like one another, as they find themselves taken hostage and learn what it means to be a true friend.
+Follow the adventures of Jemmy and Prince Brat, two boys with absolutely nothing in common and no reason to like each other, as they find themselves taken hostage and learn what it means to be a true friend.
 Learn to use idioms, similes, and hyperbole to make writing more engaging and interesting.

 In the Age 7-9 curriculum, your child will explore all subject areas using a hands-on and investigative approach.
 Oftentimes, homeschoolers are only taught reading, writing, and math during the early years, but a truly comprehensive curriculum will expose them to science and social studies as well.
 These subjects can be the most engaging and exciting for a young child.
 The curriculum is also filled with quality literature to enjoy with your child.